StinkTheStinker/Stinks-charts/README.md

 If you get a crash with no error, look in scripts and look for the lua talking about it, and change the file type to .txt

+I will change the Game icon to the new chart's opponent icon, cause yes.

 [Submit songs here](https://forms.gle/ekGvCRLHdi7D7v1w9)

 ---------------------------------------------------